-JSPL had initiated the enhancement of its existing steel manufacturing capacity from 9.6 mtpa to 15.9 mtpa and the enhancement in its pellet capacity from 9 mtpa to 21 mtpa.
+JSPL had initiated the enhancement of its existing steel manufacturing capacity from 9.6 mtpa to 15.6 mtpa and the enhancement in its pellet capacity from 9 mtpa to 21.6 mtpa.
 With an estimated cost of around ₹24,000 crore, the project is expected to be funded through a mix of debt-to-equity.
 This project is being undertaken in a separately incorporated subsidiary - JSOL.
-The company has incurred a total cost of ~ ₹12,000 crore up to September 30, 2023, by way of equity infusion from JSPL and capex LC issuances.
-The pellet plant-1 was commissioned in Q2FY24, while the Hot Strip Mill-1 is expected to become operational by Q3FY24.
-The pellet plant-2 (6 mtpa) is expected to get commissioned in FY25 with the entire project being expected to attain COD by FY25.
+The company has incurred a total cost of around ₹13,500 crore up to February 29, 2024, by way of equity infusion from JSPL and capex LC issuances.
+The pellet plant-1 was commissioned in Q2FY24, while the Hot Strip Mill-1 and slab caster-1 was commissioned in Q4FY24.
+The pellet plant-2 (6 mtpa) is expected to get commissioned in FY25 with the entire project being expected to attain commercial operations date (COD) by FY25.
 JSPL has received all the necessary clearances for the project.
 CARE Ratings notes that timely completion of the project without any material time or cost overruns and ramp-up of the operations to earn envisaged returns will continue to remain a key monitorable.